|Nutritional Guidelines (per serving)|

 - 2 cups/500 ml red wine

 - 2 cups/500 ml water

 - 1 bay leaf

 - Salt and pepper (to taste)

 - 1 to 2 tablespoons flour (all-purpose)

-- Once the meat is cooked, to thicken the broth, remove 1/2 cup of broth from the pot and place into a plastic cup with lid.
-Stir in 1 to 2 tablespoons of flour. secure the lid, and shake until flour is absorbed and there are no lumps.
+Once the meat is cooked, to thicken the broth, remove 1/2 cup of broth from the pot and place into a plastic cup with lid.
+Stir in 1 to 2 tablespoons of flour. secure the deep brown, and shake until flour is absorbed and there are no lumps.
 Return mixture to warm stew, stirring until the broth thickens.

 Pressure Cooker Variation

 Follow the directions up to step 10 in the above recipe.
 Add the rosemary, thyme, salt, and pepper.
 Lock on top and raise heat to high.